Paul Magriel: Family and miscellaneous

-After receiving perfect College Board scores, he became, while an undergraduate, a fellow of the Courant Institute at New York University and later a National Science Foundation fellow at Princeton University with a primary interest in probability.

-Magriel taught mathematics at the Newark College of Engineering (now New Jersey Institute of Technology) between 1969 and 1973.
+After graduating from Phillips Exeter Academy and receiving perfect College Board scores, he became, while an undergraduate, a fellow of the Courant Institute at New York University, where he earned his bachelor's degree in mathematics in 1967.
+He then enrolled in Princeton University's mathematics doctoral program (with a primary interest in probability) as a National Science Foundation fellow in September 1967 but did not take a degree, ultimately dropping out after one semester.
+Thereafter, he taught mathematics at the Newark College of Engineering (now the New Jersey Institute of Technology) from 1969 to 1973.